Confining quantum field theories: Introduction

 Here, I show that this vacuum structure of the quantum Yang-Mills theory is characteristic of all confining theories, and implies confinement, in the sense that all correlation functions at large spacelike separations tend to zero, instead of satisfying the cluster decomposition property (another unwarranted postulate of conventional quantum field theory, equivalent to the existence of a unique vacuum).

 Also, in the case of Yang-Mills theory, there is a vacuum energy density difference between the two vacua that depends on $\mu^2$, the non-zero eigenvalue of the non-trivial operator, $\lambda^2$.
-I explain how the approach to the zero limit of the aforementioned correlations is related to this energy, but I also note that, in the general case, the non-trivial operators and vacua do not have to correspond to an energy difference.
-Confinement is a general characteristic of the non-trivial structure with multiple vacua, and all states in such theories are confined.

-In theories where there is such an energy difference between different vacua, however, as explained in \cite{dkm3}, there is no Lagrangian description of the theory; if such a gauge- and Lorentz-invariant description existed, one would be able to connect the two vacua using operators of the Lagrangian, and thus lower the energy, which is not possible, by the definition of a vacuum.
-In general confining theories, with a mixed vacuum state, the absence of asymptotic states also implies the absence of an S-matrix, and makes traditional interpretations \cite{qft1, qft2, qft3} even more difficult.
+This is a new mechanism of scale generation.
+Although the combinatorics of the Coleman-Weinberg effective potential are well known, arising from the infrared singularities of the massless, self-interacting, gauge fields, here there is no spontaneous symmetry breaking. $\lambda$ is an auxiliary field, without a kinetic term, and without any additional degrees of freedom, and $\mu^2$ is an eigenvalue, not a vacuum expectation value from spontaneous symmetry breaking.

+The theory is by construction unitary and Lorentz invariant \cite{qft1, qft2, qft3}, but the different vacua give a direct sum decomposition.
+I discuss implications on determinism and causality, and possible generalizations of the confinement mechanism for theories with other symmetries and interactions.

+Since in a confined state the correlation functions are zero at spacelike distances larger than the scale of the theory, they can also be shown to be non-zero only along a timelike worldline (with an associated spacelike width).
+This leads to arguments relating confinement with theories of consciousness, but also of quantum measurement.

 In Sec.~2, I review the solution of Yang-Mills theory.
-In Sec.~3, I show the general confining property of such theories, and in Sec.~4, I make some general, more or less tentative comments, regarding the general status of quantum field theory and the other physical interactions.
+In Sec.~3, I describe the confining properties of the theory, and prove the main identity for the correlation functions.
+In Sec.~4, I discuss the general structure and properties of confining field theories, and implications for unitarity and causality.
+In Sec.~5, I discuss generalizations of the confining mechanism for other theories and symmetries.
+In Sec~6, I argue for consciousness as a generalized confined state.
+In Sec.~7, I discuss relations with theories of measurement, and in Sec.~8, I conclude with some general comments, regarding the general status of quantum field theory and the physical interactions.